 1 The exact dose needs to be calculated based on the specific patient weight.

-For patients weighing ≥ 40 kg – 49 kg:
+For adult patients weighing ≥ 40 kg – < 50 kg:

 Calculate the required volume of the reconstituted solution based on the patient’s weight and inject into a 100 mL infusion bag.

-For patients weighing 50 kg – 100 kg:
+For adult patients weighing 50 kg – 100 kg:

 Calculate the required volume of the reconstituted solution based on the patient’s weight and inject into a 250 mL infusion bag.

-For patients weighing >100 kg:
+For adult patients weighing >100 kg:

 Calculate the required volume of the reconstituted solution based on the patient’s weight and inject into a 500 mL infusion bag.

+Table 4 Example calculations for adolescent patients (12-17 years) weighing 50 kg to 90 kg1